 These are quite popular little chargers, and a lot of people swear by them.
 That said, I have read a number of complaints from owners who’ve had issues, and I reckon they are a decent unit, but not built to the quality of Redarc, Victron or Enerdrive.
 My opinion only, of course.

-So, is it worth buying?
+So, is it worth buying, and what’s the final Projecta DCDC review?
 Only you can answer that.
 I hate to buy things twice, and I like the idea of supporting fully Australian made gear (like Redarc), but still went with the IDC25 purely to save some money.
 Perhaps a poor man buys twice rings true?
 Let’s see how long it goes for now, without any issues.
 I reckon I’d consider getting another one, but I’d certainly shop around and see what else was available too.